New Applicants

 How Funds Are Used

-• For private school students: Schools submit invoices directly to CFEF for payment.
+- For private school students: Schools submit invoices directly to CFEF on behalf of enrolled scholarship students for payment of school tuition and fees.

-• For homeschool students: Parents may request reimbursements or submit pre-approvals for direct purchases.
+- For homeschool students: Parents request reimbursements from CFEF by submitting receipts for approved purchases.

 Parents manage all requests through the secure online parent portal.